apache/skywalking-website/content/blog/e2e-design/index.md

 The most common case when debugging is to run the E2E tests, with one or more services forwarded into the host machine, where the services are run in the IDE or in debug mode.

-For example, you may run the SkyWalking OAP server in an IDE and run `swctl e2e run`, expecting the other services (e.g. agent services, SkyWalking WebUI, etc.) inside the containers to connect to your local OAP, instead of the one declared in `docker-compose.yaml`.
+For example, you may run the SkyWalking OAP server in an IDE and run `e2e run`, expecting the other services (e.g. agent services, SkyWalking WebUI, etc.) inside the containers to connect to your local OAP, instead of the one declared in `docker-compose.yaml`.

 For Docker Desktop Mac/Windows, we can access the services running on the host machine inside containers via `host.docker.internal`, for Linux, it's `172.17.0.1`.